bijington/blog/_posts/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four.md

 This command will fire when the Guess `Button` is tapped and increment the `GuessedCount` property to show the user they did something.

-We should now have something that finally compiles and runs so lets try it out.
+We should now have something that finally compiles and runs so let's try it out.

 ![Application running](/images/2021-11-10-building-a-mobile-game-in-xamarin-forms-part-four/application.gif)